ugent/Studieplekken/frontend/src/assets/md/user-manuals/man-management.en.md

 ### Initial creation/removal

 A study place is in the location section.
 These are rooms or parts of a building that students can reserve.
-On this page you will see a name, the authority/manager group that manages this location and "places" is the capacity the location has.
+On this page you will see a name, the authority/manager group that manages this location, and "places" is the capacity the location has.

 To get more detailed information press "edit" (hamburger menu).